RUB-NDS/DISTINCT/README.md

   - `./mitmproxy` - contains the proxy that is used to capture and store all requests and responses issued by the browser
   - `ublock-chrome-extension` - contains the [uBlock Origin Chrome extension](https://github.com/gorhill/uBlock) which is used to reduce the noise introduced by advertisements and trackers
   - `distinct-chromium.zip` - contains the compiled binary of the Chromium browser

+## Troubleshoot

+To reset DISTINCT and clear its database, run the following commands:
+- Press `Ctrl+C` and run `docker-compose down` to close and exit the tool
+- Remove all volumes: `docker volume rm src_distinct-core-data src_distinct-browser-data src_distinct-db-data`
+- Start DISTINCT: `docker-compose up`

+To make changes to DISTINCT's source code and rebuild it, run the following commands:
+- Press `Ctrl+C` and run `docker-compose down` to close and exit the tool
+- Make changes to DISTINCT's source code
+- Rebuild: `docker-compose build`
+- Start DISTINCT: `docker-compose up`